SHOEBOX HOMES

 Proof of Concept

-The first project to adapt the bed system was an Aids Orphanage in Wellington.
-At just 90sqm, it was a challenge to accommodate all 20 children in a conventional house.
-We redesigned the floor layout of the new orphanage to demonstrate the space saving benefit of the Nested Bunk Beds.
+The first project to adopt the bed system was an AIDS orphanage in Wellington.
+At just 90sqm, accommodating 20 children in a conventional layout presented a significant challenge.
+We redesigned the floor plan of the new orphanage around four sets of the Nested Bunk Bed system, demonstrating the remarkable space-saving potential of the design.

-The result is a generous multipurpose room with four sets of the bed system installed.
-During the day, the space turns into a big play room by pushing back the beds into a single stack.
-At night, all the beds can be fully extended to give all 20 children a comfortable place to sleep.
+The result is a generous multipurpose room that transforms with the rhythm of the day.
+During daylight hours, the beds fold back into a single stack, opening up the space into a expansive playroom for the children.
+At night, they extend fully to give all 20 children a comfortable and dignified place to sleep.

 Shoebox Homes image_2500x_20.jpg